nshulman/ApigeeAuthProvider/README.md

 - If a Named Credential will be used for the auth endpoint, follow the steps below and use the developer name (e.g. ApigeeEval_AuthEndpoint)
 - The additional fields can be left blank, unless they are needed for your implementation

-### Optional: Using a Named Credential to store the Authorization Endpoint secrets:
+*Optional: Using a Named Credential to store the Authorization Endpoint secrets:*
 - Open Setup -> Security -> Named Credentials
-- Create a new named credential
+- Create New
 - Set the URL field to the Apigee authorization endpoint. **Be sure to also add this URL to remote site settings.**
 - Set Identity Type to Named Principal
 - Set Authentication Protocol to Password Authentication